FutureDropout/HapticMotorDrive/README.md

 pip install circuitpython-build-tools
 ```

-Once installed, test run if you are connected to the tools package:
+Once installed, test run if its connected to the tools package:

 ```
 source .env/bin/activate